Frequently Asked Questions

 What is BCPSLS ?

-The BC Patient Safety & Learning System (BCPSLS) is a web-based patient safety event reporting, learning and management tool used by care providers across all healthcare organizations in BC.
-Provincial data is stored in one database managed by a Central Office team in Vancouver and the information is shared with healthcare leaders across the province.
-The information helps them to identify problems and learning opportunities with the aim of making healthcare safer for British Columbians.
+The BC Patient Safety Learning System (BCPSLS) is a cloud-based patient safety event reporting, learning and management tool used by care providers across BC’s regional health authorities and PHSA.
+Provincial data is stored on servers in Montreal, Canada and the information is shared with health care leaders across the province.
+The information helps them to identify learning opportunities with the aim of making health care safer for British Columbians.

-What improvements have been seen since BCPSLS was implemented across the province?
+What improvements have been made since BCPSLS was implemented across the province?

-There is an increased focus on a culture of safety and learning from safety events collectively rather than individually to improve system-wide safety.
-Paper-based safety event report forms have been almost completely eliminated and replaced with our web-based tool, making it easier for healthcare providers to report safety events, near misses and hazards.
-Education, training and more efficient tools are now available to equip healthcare staff, managers and leaders so they can fully participate in patient safety event management processes.
+Since the early days of PSLS, there has been an increased focus on building a culture of safety and learning from safety events collectively rather than individually to improve system-wide safety.
+Paper-based safety event report forms have been almost completely eliminated and replaced with our cloud-based tool, making it easier for health care providers to report patient safety incidents and learn from a variety of other safety-related occurrences.
+Education, training, and more efficient tools are now available to equip healthcare staff, managers, and leaders so they can fully participate in patient safety incident management processes.

 How does BCPSLS improve patient safety?